-- Both INTJs and INFJs are future oriented.
+1. Both INTJs and INFJs are future-oriented.
 However, INFJs direct their insight towards themselves and other people while INTJs focus on ideas and concepts.
-Their main difference is that INFJs are more interested in people and their emotional world while INTJs would rather occupy their mind with something more practical.
+Their main difference is that INFJs are more interested in people and their emotional world, while INTJs would rather occupy their minds with something more practical.

-- Both types enjoy solitude because this allows them to focus on what’s important to them, however INTJs are more independent than INFJs.
+2. Both types enjoy solitude because this allows them to focus on what’s important to them.
+However, INTJs are more independent than INFJs.
 In fact, the INTJ personality type is often regarded as the most independent of all of the sixteen types.

-- INFJs are very much concerned with other people’s needs while INTJs often see them as an impediment to attaining their goals.
+7. INFJs are very much concerned with other people’s needs, while INTJs often see them as an impediment to attaining their goals.

-- INTJs are more logical and rational than INFJs who tend to worry a lot and take things personally.
+9. INTJs are more logical and rational than INFJs, who tend to worry a lot and take things personally.

-- Generally, INFJs are people pleasers while INTJs aren’t ready to compromise what they think is right for the sake of peace or to please someone.
+11. Generally, INFJs are people pleasers, while INTJs aren’t ready to compromise what they think is right for the sake of peace or to please someone.

-- INTJs have a tendency to become absorbed by their projects, ignoring the outside world and appearing selfish as a result.
-This doesn’t happen to INFJs who strive for harmony in their relationships and are acutely aware of others’ feelings.
+12. INTJs tend to become absorbed by their projects, ignoring the outside world, and appearing selfish as a result.
+This issue doesn’t happen to INFJs who strive for harmony in their relationships and are acutely aware of others’ feelings.

-- INTJs may appear harsh, particularly when they offer their constructive criticism or argue about something.
+13. INTJs may appear harsh, particularly when they offer constructive criticism or argue about something.
 This type of behavior is very embarrassing for sensitive INFJs.

 A lot of their differences are due to their different auxiliary functions: Extraverted feeling for INFJs and extraverted thinking for INTJs.